samuelnale/gaiaUCDs/README.md

 #################### Description ####################

-[0] The primary file is "main.py".
+[0] The main file is "main.py" (unbelievable).
 To run the program, "python main.py".
 The "config.py" is service only file.
 Other python files are inside /utils/.

 --------------------------------------------------